daily-co/react-native-daily-js-playground/README.md

 Open the React debug menu in the app, following the instructions above (under "Opening the debug menu"), then select "Debug".
 This will open a Chrome tab.
 Open Chrome dev tools.
 In the Console tab of Chrome dev tools, click the dropdown that says "top" and select "debuggerWorker".

 NOTE: you may have to reload the JavaScript a couple of times for the debugger to properly connect.
 Do this by following the instructions above (under "Reloading after a code change").

+## Building to device

+### iOS

+The iOS Simulator, sadly, doesn't provide a fake video stream.
+To build to device:

+- In the Xcode DailyPlayground target settings, provide a development team registered with Apple
+- Expose your `pluot-core` dev server in a way that is reachable by your iOS device, following the steps documented in [Exposing your pluot-core dev server publicly](https://www.notion.so/dailyco/Exposing-your-pluot-core-dev-server-publicly-d70f8aa0836644dabdfc017536d08415).

+Note that, as long as you're on the same wifi as the dev box running the React Native development server, the app should just work.